cytomining/pycytominer/README.md

 ## Citing pycytominer

-If you have used `pycytominer` in your project, please use citation below: You can also find the citation in the 'cite this repository' link at the top right under `about` section.
+If you have used `pycytominer` in your project, please use the citation below.
+You can also find the citation in the 'cite this repository' link at the top right under `about` section.

 APA: